Nashville-Chattanooga & St. Louis Railroad

 Click on image to view larger picture

-Remarks: ca. mid 1900's.
-Rustic style key with superb block lettering.
-Key listed in the "American Railway's Switch Key Directory."
+Remarks: ca. mid-1900s Key listed in the "American Railway's Switch Key Directory."

 History